khrona/awesomium-wiki/licensing/licensing-overview.md

 You may use any version of Awesomium v1.X (eg. 1.6, 1.7, 1.8, etc.) in your application with this license.

+You can buy this license online at https://www.awesomium.com/buy/

 #### Source-Code Access

 For pricing and terms regarding source code access, please contact us at sales@awesomium.com